History of Indianapolis in Timeline

 Indianapolis

 Indianapolis, or Indy, is the capital and most populous city of Indiana, also serving as the county seat of Marion County.
-Located in the central till plain region along the White River's west fork, it's known as the "Crossroads of America."
-This slogan reflects its historical significance as a key transportation hub due to its central location relative to other major North American markets.
+Located in the central till plain along the White River's west fork, its slogan, "Crossroads of America", highlights its historical significance as a transportation center and its central location to major North American markets.

-On May 15, 1902, the Soldiers' and Sailors' Monument was dedicated and later became the city's unofficial symbol.
+On May 15, 1902, the Soldiers' and Sailors' Monument was dedicated and would later become the city's unofficial symbol.

 1902: Herron School of Art and Design Established